Root groupoid and related Lie superalgebras: Introduction

 We will now present a combinatorial description of the quotient group $\Aut_\cR(v)/K(v)$.
-Let $\Sk\subset\cR$ (skeleton) be the subgroupoid whose arrows are the compositions of reflexions.
-Denote by $\Sk(v)$ the connected component of $v\in\Sk$.
-This is a contractible groupoid; it makes sense to study it as a marked graph, whose edges are reflexions marked by the elements of the index set $X$.
 We denote by $\Sk^D(v)$ the subset of vertices in $\Sk(v)$ having a Cartan datum $D$-equivalent to $A_v$, see~\ref{dfn:Deq}.
 The set $\Sk^D(v)$ has a group structure and Proposition~\ref{prp:structure-Aut}(3) claims that there is an isomorphism $\Aut_\cR(v)/K(v)=\Sk^D(v)$.